AFLA, A LEADING VOICE IN RIGHTS AND ACCOUNTABILITY

-Furthermore, AFLA has issued several publications on contemporary issues of international criminal justice.
-Click here for the full list.
+Furthermore, AFLA has issued several publications on contemporary issues of human rights and accountability.
+Click here .
 AFLA dedicated the latest volume in its book series to the theme: ‘The International Criminal Court and Africa: One Decade On’.
 The Book, a tome, of 700 pages was published in September 2016 and has a Preface by Navi Pillay, Former UN High Commissioner for Human Rights, and a Foreword by Ben Ferencz, the last surviving Prosecutor of the Nuremberg Trials, as well as contributions from notable figures, advocates and scholars of international criminal justice here.
 Furthermore, AFLA has issued several publications on contemporary issues of human rights and accountability here.

-AFLA has the know-how, experience, network, and proven track record to enlist a world-class faculty of experts and resource persons, both in-house and through its extensive networks, to make its interventions resoundingly successful.
+AFLA has the know-how, experience, network, and proven track record to enlist a world-class faculty of experts and resource persons, both in-house and through its extensive networks, to make its rights and accountability initiatives resoundingly successful.

 See dissenting opinion of Judge Christine van den Wyngaert, Yerodia case concerning the Arrest Warrant of 11 April 2000, Democratic Republic of Congo vs. Belgium. http://www.icj- cij.org/docket/files/121/8144.pdf